Mesh vs Cardano SDK Alternatives

 Getting Started with Mesh

-If Mesh fits your needs, begin with these resources:
+If Mesh fits your needs:

 - Transaction Builder API - Learn transaction construction